4 very young children critically wounded in knife attack in French Alpine town

-The prosecutor said the attacker’s motives remain unknown but do not appear to be terrorism-related.

-The suspect, a 31-year-old Syrian, was detained following the Thursday morning attack in Annecy.
-French Prime Minister Elisabeth Borne said the man has refugee status in Sweden.
+A suspect, identified by police as a 31-year-old Syrian, was detained in connection with the horrific attack in the Alpine and lakeside town of Annecy.
+French Prime Minister Elisabeth Borne said he had refugee status in Sweden.

+A prosecutor leading the investigation said the man's motives were unknown but did not appear to be terrorism-related.

+The helplessness of the young victims and the savagery of the attack sickened France.

+Lead prosecutor Line Bonnet-Mathis said all four children suffered life-threatening knife wounds.
+The youngest is 22 months old, two are age 2 and the oldest is 3, she said.
+Two of them were tourists, she said.

 The man appeared to shout “on name of Jesus Christ” as he waved his knife in the air, while people nearby could be heard screaming: “Police!
 Police!"